GEO vs SEO: Why You Need Both For Maximum Digital Visibility

 Image Credit: HubSpot

-SEO focuses on optimising websites for traditional search engines like Google, Yahoo, and Bing.
-By strategically using keywords, backlinks, and technical improvements, businesses can rank higher on search engine results pages (SERPs), increasing organic traffic.
+Search Engine Optimisation (SEO) is all about helping your website appear on traditional search engines like Google, Yahoo, and Bing.
+By using the right keywords, backlinks, and technical tweaks, you can climb higher on search engine results pages (SERPs).

-To explain this further, check out this comparison table:
+To summarise, check out this GEO vs SEO comparison table:

 Is GEO Better Compared to Traditional SEO?